President Trump should have avoided 'punching down' at London mayor, says Karl Rove

 TRUMP BABY BLIMP FLIES IN LONDON AS PROTESTS GREET PRESIDENT

-"This is the one thing I think the president will be better off not punching down," Rove said.
+"This is the one thing I think the president will be better off not punching down," said Rove, a Fox News contributor and former White House deputy chief of staff under George W. Bush.

 "I think it would have been better to have left it in the hands of the British prime minister who answered by basically ignoring the mayor which is how he deserves to be treated."